JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7929 days**.

-And here is a just a random fact -  **Elephants have been known to learn up to 60 commands**.
+And here is a just a random fact -  **Isaac Newton used to be a member of parliament**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)